Nikolay-Lysenko/pymixer/README.md

 pip install pymixer
 ```

-Above command installs `sinethesizer` Python package, but it does not install `fluidsynth` (which is not a Python package).
+Above command also installs `sinethesizer` Python package as a dependency, but it does not install `fluidsynth` (which is not a Python package).
 Please install it according to instructions from its [official website](https://www.fluidsynth.org/).